ardoq/rxbeach/docs/fundamentals/routines.md

 - `actionRoutine`
 - `hookRoutine`

-The only difference between these two is that action routines get an action defined together with them, and should use this action to trigger logic, while the hook routines are hooked onto existing actions.
+The only difference between these two is that action routines also define an action, and should use this action to trigger logic, while the hook routines are hooked onto existing actions.

 ### Action routines